 Prepping these freezer stir-fry meals is no small undertaking.
 A lot of work goes into making just a few of these pre-packaged meals.
 Honestly, it's really not worth it if you're only making one or two just to have for dinners later in the week.

-However, it is very much worth it if you are doing any of the following:
+However, it is very much worth it for the following situations:

-- Anticipating a busy period ahead, like a new baby, final exams, or long hours at work
+- If you're anticipating a busy period ahead, like a new baby, final exams, or long hours at work

-- Helping a friend prepare for a busy period ahead, like a new baby, final exams, or long hours at work.
+- If you want to help a friend prepare for a busy period ahead, like a new baby, final exams, or long hours at work.

-- Wanting to stock the freezer for a son, daughter, or other loved one cooking on their own.
+- If you want to stock the freezer for a son, daughter, or other loved one cooking on their own.

 So Much Packaging!
 Is That Really Necessary?